miklevin/MikeLev.in/_posts/2025-05-12-browser-downloads-automation-selenium-chrome-fasthtml.md

 workflow.
 And suddenly the next step of what we're working on becomes file uploads!
 And now we're in well-traveled FastHTML territory!
 And I can work on it like a standalone widget: multiple file uploads!
-You just happen to do it typically in this use case from out of your Downloads directory, haha!
+You just happen to do it typically in this use case from out of your Downloads directory, ahaha!

 Okay, for this next bit of this long article for establishing super-prompt context, I outright lift this from [Daniel Corin's Way Enough